 Using a tag manager

-Kameleoon is compatible with all major Tag Management Systems (Google Tag Manager, Tag Commander, Eulerian Tag Master).
-However, if possible, we recommend to install Kameleoon directly in the source code of your website, and not via a TMS.
-The reason for this is again related to the flicker effect.
-Using a TMS delays the load of Kameleoon and increases flickering.
+Kameleoon is compatible with all the major Tag Management Systems (Google Tag Manager, Tag Commander, Eulerian Tag Master).
+However, if possible, we recommend that you install Kameleoon directly in the source code of your website and not via a TMS.
+The reason for this is the : using a TMS delays loading for Kameleoon and increases flickering.
 This is especially problematic if your TMS is loaded at the bottom of your HTML page.
-Moreover, the tag manager needs to be loaded first to load Kameleoon, which can add a latency period.
+Moreover, the tag manager needs to be loaded first in order to load Kameleoon, which can add a latency period.

-If you use a Tag Management System, you should not use the asynchronous with anti-flicker script as it is not designed to work within a TMS.
-You can either use the standard asynchronous script or the synchronous one.
-However, inside a TMS, loading synchronously is not possible, so the synchronous code will act as the asynchronous one.
+If you use a Tag Management System, you should not use the asynchronous script with anti-flicker as it is not designed to work within a TMS.

 If your package includes it, you can enable cross domain tracking by selecting “Yes” in the “Activate cross domain tracking” drop-down menu.
 This option makes it possible to track visitors on different domains (example.fr and example.org), subdomains (example.fr and payment.example.org), or on different protocols http and https.